-Staff had received the training and guidance they needed to assist people in the right way including helping them to eat and drink enough.
+Staff had received the training and guidance they needed to assist people in the right way.
+This included helping them to be as independent as possible and to eat and drink enough.
 People had received all of the healthcare assistance they needed including dental care.
-Staff had respected people's rights because they had correctly used the Mental Capacity Act 2005 Code of Practice.
-This had ensured that whenever possible people were supported to make decisions for themselves.
+Staff had correctly used the Mental Capacity Act 2005 Code of Practice to ensure that whenever possible people were supported to make decisions for themselves.
 In addition, staff had used the safeguards in the law to protect people's rights when decisions needed to be made on their behalf.